 KNOWLEDGE/EXPERIENCE/EDUCATION OR TRAINING:

-Primarily indoor working conditions in an office/clinic setting.
-Some work may be done in kennels outdoors.
+WORKING CONDITIONS: Working conditions in an office/clinic setting, in kennels, and outdoors.
 Exposures to potential hazards include cleaning chemicals and disinfectants, needles, animal bites and scratches, zoonotic diseases (diseases that can be transmitted from vertebrate animals to people), animal hair, dander and wastes, pharmaceutical and biological agents, wet floors, potential electrical hazards.
 Constant noise and interruptions, back strain.

-- Chemical Interaction: A wide variety of cleaners, disinfectants, detergents and medical products are used on a daily basis.
-Each position at the SHS will likely encounter these chemicals during the routine performance of their duties.
-Specific instructions will be provided by a SHS staff member for the safe and proper use of these chemicals.
+Chemical Interaction: A wide variety of cleaners, disinfectants, detergents and medical products are used on a daily basis.
+Each position at the Seattle Humane will likely encounter these chemicals during the routine performance of their duties.
+Specific instructions will be provided by a Seattle Humane staff member for the safe and proper use of these chemicals.
 If there are any questions regarding this information, copies of our chemical MSDS sheets are available for review.
 If asked to use a product that is unfamiliar, contact your supervisor for proper instructions.

 Work Hours: 40 hours per week scheduled, five days per week--five eight-hour shifts to be determined by Behavior Program Manager.
 Schedule may vary depending on coverage needs, but will include at least one weekend day.
 On-call on rotation, as determined by Behavior Program Manager.